HCL-TECH-SOFTWARE/connections-automation/README.md

 ## Disclaimer

 The code listed here is not officially supported and is solely intended to be used as-is.
-It serves as an accelerator for customers wishing to automate their own HCL Connections deployments and HCL Technologies Ltd would welcome any feedback.
-HCL Technologies Ltd does not make any warranty about the completeness, reliability and accuracy of this code.
-Any action you take by using this code is strictly at your own risk, and HCL Technologies Ltd will not be liable for any losses and damages in connection with the use of this code.
+It serves as an accelerator for customers wishing to automate their own HCL Connections deployments and HCL Docs.
+Use of this code is at your own risk.